wsk1576025821/docs/docs/guide/connect-wallet-for-dapp.md

 Once the BitKeep is installed and running (make sure to backup your Secret Recovery Phrase), you should find that the new browser tab `window.bitkeep` has an available object in the developer console.
 This is how your website interacts with BikKeep Wallet.
 This API allows websites to request users' `Ethereum Solana Tron...` accounts, read data from blockchains the user is connected to, and suggest that the user sign messages and transactions.

-In order to facilitate special detection, the global object is attached with the `isBitKeep` attribute.
+In order to facilitate special detection, the global object is attached with the `isBitKeep` `bitkeep` attribute.

 <img src='../images/connect/isBitKeep.jpg' width='400px'/>

-#### Quickly support bitkeep Wallet
+## Quickly support bitkeep Wallet

 If the Other wallet is already available.
+[FAQs about BitKeep Chrome Extension](/faq.html#faqs-about-bitkeep-chrome-extension)

 - `MetaMask`

 >  If the MetaMask Wallet is already available.
 You can use the `window.bitkeep.ethereum`  as a  provider, which is the same as `window.ethereum` || `web3.currentProvider`.